Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 The clipping behavior of slices also means that you cannot rely on runtime checks for out-of-bounds slices.
 Simply put, there is no such thing as an "out-of-bounds slice".
-If you really want an bounds check, you have to do it manually.
+If you really want a bounds check, you have to do it manually.

 There's a cute trick you can sometimes use that takes advantage of this